jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

 ### 💹 Auto-scaling endpoints based on CPU usage

-Autoscaling your FastAPI apps brings in significant benefits like improved performance, optimized resource usage and cost-effectiveness.
+Autoscaling your FastAPI apps has significant benefits like improved performance, optimized resource usage, and cost-effectiveness.
 It lets you efficiently manage traffic spikes and varying loads, ensuring your application remains responsive at all times.

-`fastapi-serve` provides built-in support for auto-scaling your FastAPI apps based on CPU usage.
-You can configure the CPU threshold for scaling up and down, and the maximum number of replicas to scale up to by passing a `jcloud.yml` file either during deployment with a `--config` file or within the app directory.
+The `fastapi-serve` library has built-in support for auto-scaling based on CPU usage.
+You can configure the CPU threshold for scaling up and down and the maximum number of replicas by specifying them in a `jcloud.yml` file and using the `--config` flag to give it to the deployment.

 ```yaml
 # jcloud.yml